androportal/anuduino/doc/getting_started.rst

 	Abort mission! -1 error has occured ...
 	>> Please unplug the device and restart the program.

-“micronucleus: library/micronucleus_lib.c:63: micronucleus_connect: Assertion `res >= 4' failed.” is also a result of bad permissions.
+"micronucleus: library/micronucleus_lib.c:63: micronucleus_connect: Assertion 'res >= 4' failed.” is also a result of bad permissions.

-So set the required rules in /etc/udev/rules.d/ as explained above to avoid these errors.`Linux troubleshooting <http://digistump.com/wiki/digispark/tutorials/linuxtroubleshooting>`_
+So set the required rules in /etc/udev/rules.d/ as explained above to avoid these errors. `Linux troubleshooting <http://digistump.com/wiki/digispark/tutorials/linuxtroubleshooting>`_

 Serial Monitor
 --------------